"All memory of your existence will be wiped from reality. You will die, and no one will mourn."

 - The Doctor Who Expanded Universe gives us Faction Paradox, an especially vicious cult where Step One in your initiation ceremony is to hop into a timeship and go kill Grandma.
 Before Mommy was ever born.
 This has the effect of erasing your existence in its entirety, making you a living paradox and making you extremely hard to destroy.

 - Robert A. Heinlein's The Cat Who Walks Through Walls has Sky Marshall Beaux pull a gun and shoot Richard, the protagonist of the story, a gut-shot fatal wound, whereupon several others pull their guns and shoot Beaux.
 Immediately, Beaux disappears (as does Richard's wound) by an erase as if Beaux and the gunshot wound were simply blackboard chalk.

 - John Dies at the End: Dave has the vague impression of his group having six people instead of its actual five and realizes that someone in their number has been erased from existence.
 For all Dave knows, it might have been someone he knew very well, but now he has no memory of them because they never existed.

 Live Action TV

-And, of course, this is also Q's main threat to Picard in the first (and last) episode: To wipe humanity itself out so completely that it will never have existed.
+- This is also Q's main threat to Picard in the first ("Encounter At Farpoint") and last episode ("All Good Things..."): To wipe humanity itself out so completely that it will never have existed.

-The same plot, with a research facility substituted for the ship and virtual reality goggles substituted for a Negative Space Wedgie, appeared in the Eureka episode "Games People Play."
+- The same plot as TNG's "Remember Me", with a research facility substituted for the ship and virtual reality goggles substituted for a Negative Space Wedgie, appeared in the Eureka episode "Games People Play."
 Much like the TNG episode, it comes down to the ludicrous yet creepy statement that the population of Eureka is "two."

 Kryten: I don't understand.
 The three of us are here as normal.